 The fees for courses vary according to the source of government funding.
 The following is a brief guide to where you can find out more information.

-Don’t forget, you can speak to our Student Advisers on 0151 551 7777 for further information about the funding available.
-Please note, they are not financial advisers and cannot advise you about your individual financial circumstances.
+Don’t forget, you can call 0151 551 7777 for further information about the funding available.
+Please note, our Student Services team are not financial advisers and cannot advise you about your individual financial circumstances.

 Degrees, Foundation Degrees, HNC, HND, Certificate in Education or PGCE programmes